gradio-app/gradio/guides/05_custom-components/01_five-minute-guide.md

 1. create: creates a template for you to start developing a custom component.
 2. dev: launches a development server with a sample app & hot reloading allowing you to easily develop your custom component
-3. build: builds a python package containing to your custom component's python and javascript code -- this makes things official!
+3. build: builds a python package containing to your custom component's Python and JavaScript code -- this makes things official!
 4. publish: uploads your package to [PyPi](https://pypi.org/) and/or a sample app to [HuggingFace Spaces](https://hf.co/spaces).

 Each of these steps is done via the Custom Component CLI.
 You can invoke it with `gradio cc` or `gradio component`